 I’ve always enjoyed reading and when I started on my family’s health journey many years ago, I poured through as many health books as I could get my hands on in order to try and find answers to the questions I had.
 Over the years I’ve read hundreds of books in the health and wellness space, some really good ones, some pretty boring, and others full of terrible advice.

-These are my favorite health books that have had the biggest impact on my outlook and family’s health:
+First, these are my favorite health books that have had the biggest impact on my outlook and family’s health:

 A great resource that details how pre-conception and pregnancy diet can have a dramatic impact on a child’s future and how to optimize these factors.
 Dr. Cate Shanahan delves in to the subject of epigenetics and talks about the four core foods and how they impact health: